-That being said, when we notice some cream larvae moving out to the edges or out of the bin, we know something might be going on.
+That being said, when you notice some cream larvae moving out to the edges or out of the bin, we know something might be going on.
 Otherwise, they'll be gathering inside enjoying their food.
 You can see an example in the pic below.
 The cream larvae are trying to move out & crawl off a cliff.
 It's a bit blurry, sorry folks, as these guys wiggle non-stop.
 The reason why they are self-evacuating is because of the heat issue or over-population.

 Over-population may cause the temperature to rise, especially in an environment with thousands of heat-generating wiggling larvae.
 In one feeding box where a grower feeds them with oatmeal it could get up to 43C (110F) in the center.
 The growing medium may also be a contributor to the heat.
 Rice bran, for example, tends to retain quite a bit of heat.
 The larvae poop, if left unfiltered, may also heat up the space.
 If this happens, mix in some beer grains, spray some water to cool it down or filter the poop out.
-We can also space out the larvae to other boxes to keep the heat down.
+We can also divide the larvae out to other boxes to keep the heat down.